LakshmiRadhakrishnan09/AWS-Security-Specialist/TrainingNotes.md

 How s3 is 99.99 durable? - Answer: Replication.
 Every time u put a data in S3, AWS make 5 copies and 3 copies will be in 3 different AZ.

+CloudTrail is enabled by default for your AWS account.
+You can use Event history in the CloudTrail console to view and analyze.
+For an ongoing record of events in your AWS account, create a trail.
+By default, when you create a trail in the console, the trail applies to all AWS Regions.
+If you have created an organization in AWS Organizations, you can create a trail that will log all events for all AWS accounts in that organization.

 ### Shared Responsibilty Tools
 Give you tools.
 You need to implement it. \
 You are responsible for patching AMIs for Ec2.
 Use system manager for patching EC2 instances. \